Reducing emissions from waste

 Where our waste sector emissions come from

-In 2020 emissions from managed fills, unmanaged fills and farm dumps contributed about a third each of total waste sector emissions.
-With a range of other sources including composting, open burning and incineration making smaller methane contributions.
+In 2021, emissions from managed fills, unmanaged fills and farm dumps contributed about three quarters of total waste sector emissions.
+A range of other sources including composting, open burning and incineration made smaller methane contributions.

 The rise and fall in historical ‘managed landfill’ emissions was largely driven by the growing tonnages of organic waste being disposed at municipal landfills.
 This was followed by the implementation of gas capture requirements for larger municipal landfills in 2004.